10 Signs of an Emotionally Immature Woman (And How to Deal With Her)

 Communicates openlyWithdraws or attacks

-This creates a pattern inside the person:
+This creates a pattern inside:

 trigger → interpretation → emotional reaction → relational consequence